mohaghasemzadeh/ReBNet/README.md

 # ReBNet
-This repository implements the residual binarization scheme in ReBNet: Residual Binarized Neural Network.
-Please use the following reference for citation:
+This repository implements the residual binarization scheme of "ReBNet: Residual Binarized Neural Network".
+Please use the following reference for citation: https://arxiv.org/abs/1711.01243

-https://arxiv.org/abs/1711.01243

 ## Training ReBNet